 Engineering applies mathematics and science to solve real-world problems.
 It is the link between scientific discoveries and the commercial applications that meet the needs of the consumer and society.
-The main branches of engineering include electrical engineering, mechanical engineering, chemical engineering, civil engineering, aerospace engineering, automotive engineering, and computer engineering.
+There are several main branches of engineering, including aerospace, agricultural, architectural, biomedical, chemical, civil, computer, electrical, environmental, industrial/manufacturing, materials, mechanical, mining, nuclear, and ocean engineering.
 Each main branch has numerous subdivisions and engineering professional societies recognize numerous specialties.
 A person who practices engineering is called an engineer.

 Many engineers develop new products such as chemicals, power plants and toys.
 Engineers use computers to produce and analyze designs; to simulate and test how a machine, structure, or system operates; to generate specifications for parts; to monitor the quality of products; and to control the efficiency of processes.
 Nanotechnology which integrates atoms and molecules to create high-performance materials and components is introducing entirely new principles to the engineering design process.

 Engineers typically obtain a minimum of a four year Bachelor of Science degree in their specific engineering discipline.
 Engineering programs (post-secondary) are accredited by the Accreditation Board for Engineering and Technology (ABET).
 ABET provides a search tool for institutions with accredited programs.